Public Records & FOAA Requests

 - The City will not include any editorial or other comments regarding the reason for the request.
 The City will edit and/or remove any additional information that is contained within the request so that the post is limited to the FOAA request.

 - The City will not post a FOAA request that is an attempt to make any confidential material public through the City’s practice of posting a FOAA request.
 The City has a legal duty to keep confidential information confidential.
 Any request that jeopardizes that legal requirement will not be posted.

 - Additionally, the City, at its sole discretion, may summarize or abbreviate the text of the request in order to improve the ability of site visitors to locate specific subject matter.

 In the event that the text of a request is changed or modified in any fashion, the posting will include notation that the request has been edited.

-Vital records are maintained by emailing the City Clerk and may be obtained directly from the city clerk's office.
+Vital records are maintained by emailing the City Clerk and may be obtained directly from the City Clerk’s office.
 Vital records include such items as birth certificates, death certificates, and marriage certificates.
 There are fees associated with obtaining these records.
-The process for obtaining these vital records and the associated fees are explained on the City Clerk's "How to obtain a vital record" page.
+The process for obtaining these vital records and the associated fees are explained on the City Clerk’s Vital Record page.